allegro/axion-release-plugin/docs/configuration/hooks.rst

 * file - path to file in form of string or ``File`` instance to update
 * files - array of files, takes precedence over single file definition if not empty
-* pattern - closure that should return String pattern, arguments are **previous version** and current position in SCM
+* pattern - closure that should return String pattern, arguments are **previous version** and context (described below)
-* replacement - closure that should return replacement, arguments are **current version** and current position in SCM
+* replacement - closure that should return replacement, arguments are **current version** and context

 All patterns have multiline flag switched on by default to match against content of whole file.
 SCM position object has been described in :doc:`version`.